Framing Round Projects

 Easy to describe, but this operation requires at least three hands. 😉

-Take care not to use too much head, or you can undo previous work and/or crack you glass.
+Take care not to use too much heat, or you can undo previous work and/or crack you glass.